Uniform Quasi ML based inference for the panel AR(1) model: Likelihood based tests

-We obtain the MAP curve for testing $H_{0}:$ $\rho =a=1-e/\sqrt[4]{N}$ by deriving the asymptotic distribution of an GMM-Anderson-Rubin statistic that tests $H_{0}$ and uses the (infeasible) weighted average of the moment conditions in (\ref{momc}) that leads to the largest value of the non-centrality parameter of this distribution whilst (the true value of) $ \rho =1$.
+We obtain the MAP curve for testing $H_{0}:$ $\rho =a=1-\kappa /\sqrt[4]{N}$ by deriving the asymptotic distribution of an GMM-Anderson-Rubin statistic which tests $H_{0}$ by using the (infeasible) weighted average of the moment conditions in $E(m(\rho ))=0_{p}$ (with $m(r)$ given in (\ref{momc})) that leads to the largest value of the non-centrality parameter of this distribution whilst (the true value of) $\rho =1$.